 To help you choose the databases to search there are three groups of EBSCO databases below.
 Within each group the databases are alphabetical by title.
 The database groups are Medical, Miscellaneous, and OmniFile.

-The database OmniFile Full Text Mega (H.W.
-Wilson) is a general interest database that cover many topics.
+OmniFile Full Text Mega (H.W.
+Wilson) is a general interest database that covers many topics.